 If you haven’t achieved the grade you need for your university course, we encourage you to contact UCAS or the admissions department of the institution you applied to.
 UCAS has published this helpful guidance for what to do on results day, including information on UCAS Clearing.

-A reminder: your results will not be visible on UCAS, however confirmation decisions from universities or other providers will be visible and released by UCAS.
+Please note: your results will not be visible on UCAS, however confirmation decisions from universities or other providers will be visible and released by UCAS.

 You can see our full set of policies and procedures, including those for complaints, on our Policies and Procedures page.